 Our Claims Manager will carefully check your policy wording and policy exclusions to ensure your insurer covers the costs of everything you are entitled to.
 We’ll also make sure nothing is missing from their settlement offer.
-We are very thorough and have almost a decade of experience of dealing with property damage claims.
-IC Assist also have professional equipment to identify hidden damage.
+We are very thorough and have a decade of experience of dealing with property damage claims.
+IC Assist also have professional equipment to identify damage that may be hidden beneath the surface.
 (This is something other contractors and Loss Adjusters often overlook).

 Also, where necessary we can instruct; structural surveyors, party wall surveyors and fully licensed asbestos sampling, testing and removal firms.

 Can you give me an example of a Loss Adjuster overlooking significant damage?

 IC Assist were called in to assess damage to a kitchen and bedroom following a leak from the flat above.
 The proposal from the Loss Adjuster (and all previous contractors that assessed the damage) was to just stain block and paint the affected area.
 However, our surveyor suspected the damage was a lot more significant and required a lot more work than the Loss Adjuster anticipated.